MahdiJaffery/ProgrammingFundamentals/README.md

 # Programming Fundamentals

 Welcome to the **Programming Fundamentals** repository!
-This collection includes a series of C++ programs designed to help you grasp core programming concepts and techniques.
+This collection includes a series of C++ and Python programs designed to help you grasp core programming concepts and techniques.
 All of the following files are from Programming Fundamentals Lab of FAST-NUCES Batch 22

 ## Overview

-This repository features a variety of C++ programs that cover essential programming topics, such as:
+This repository features a variety of C++ and Python programs that cover essential programming topics, such as:

 - **Basic Programming**: Simple exercises to understand fundamental programming constructs.
 - **Sorting Algorithms**: Implementations of common sorting algorithms.